Inlays

 Inlays and Onlays are considered as a type of filling restoration, but rather than it being placed in one appointment at the dental practice, your inlay or onlay is specially made at the laboratory.
 Inlays are used to cover a small biting area of the tooth whereas an onlay is used to cover a large surface of the tooth.

-This type of restoration can be used in most areas of the mouth.
+This type of restoration is usually used in the premolar and molar area of the mouth.